Review: Ultimate Campers Xplor

 SLEEPING AND EATING

 Topping it all off is an awesome room created under the main bed.
-The walls simply Velcro around the sides and the fold-over bed becomes the roof.
+The walls simply attach with hook and fastener tabs around the sides and the fold-over bed becomes the roof.
 It is completely PVC-lined and features its own doorway, flyscreens and awnings to make a completely enclosed room.

 It is big enough for the kids to sleep in bunks, or the adults to simply relax, and it all assembles quickly for those family overnighters on the road.